NOTICE: The Board has transitioned to a new online renewal system. Click here for more the information for the new Licensee Portal.

 CLICK HERE TO RENEW*

-*Your account will not display a balance owing until after you have completed your renewal questionnaire and healthcare survey.
+*Your account will not display a balance owing until after you have completed your renewal questionnaire and healthcare survey (licensees only).

 You will receive an initial renewal notice 45 days before your due date.
 Paper renewal is no longer an option.

 The Board no longer sends paper or digital license copies.
-Licensees must log into the Licensee Portal to download a digital wallet card.
+Licensees must log into the Licensee Portal to download a digital wallet card or download the full page verification here.
 Registered associates do not receive wallet cards.
 Note that the portal does not open up for renewal until it is 45 days prior to your due date.

 - License renewal occurs annually, and is due by the last day of the licensee's birth month.